 Since its inception in 1993, BHC has pursued the goal of accelerating progress on Honors theses by offering students an uninterrupted block of time during which to focus on their work before the start of autumn classes; providing the close supervision of a Faculty Leader; and fostering a sense of intellectual community among students within and across academic disciplines.

 Faculty Leader Responsibilities

-Pre-College: Select students; convene participants before the end of spring quarter; hire a graduate student assistant, if desired, for groups of 4 or more; contact students’ advisors (at a minimum, the thesis director should be informed about his/her students’ participation); arrange for workshops, training in specific skills, special events.
+Pre-College: Select students; convene participants before the end of spring quarter; hire a graduate student assistant, if desired; contact students’ advisors (at a minimum, the thesis director should be informed about his/her students’ participation); arrange for workshops, training in specific skills, special events.

 Note: Students and faculty divide their time between department/program seminars, independent research and writing, and one-to-one consultations.
 BHC also sponsors College-wide programs to encourage faculty-student interaction and scholarly community.